richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 When there aren't many inputs, the branchy version should be faster and the number of perf `branch-misses` should be low, and should slow down as more distinct inputs are provided.
 That is, I expect the branch predictor to learn the benchmark data when too few distinct inputs are provided.
 I expect the branch-free version to be unaffected by the variability of the input.
-I called the branchy implementation "scan" and the branch-free implementation "swar".
+I called the branchy implementation "scan" and the branch-free implementation "swar" (for _SIMD Within A Register_).

 Focusing only on the smaller inputs relevant to BSON parsing (where the null terminator is found somewhere in the first eight bytes), it's almost as if I ran the benchmarks before making the predictions.